 Daydreaming A Bright New Age

 At the beginning of Superman #9, Superman’s fantasy became an interesting spectacle.
 One thing that was a little odd was seeing that its World Peace Day and every hero is still in costume.
 Wouldn’t the point of World Peace Day mean heroes aren’t needed?
 Just thought that this scene was a bit entertaining for that reason.
 Either way, the scene is great because this is the future and readers see small easter eggs.
-There are so many, making the scene almost like a where’s Waldo search for the eyes.
+There are so many, making the scene almost like a where’s

 Other than the Easter eggs, there is something huge on the first page.
 There is a woman wearing the Superman symbol on her outfit.
 As this woman looks like Talia al Ghul, it may confuse a lot of readers.
 As readers may be befuddled, everything changes when the girl says,